At the Sign of the Jack O'Lantern

-Synopsis
+Plot

 Harlan Carr and his wife are left $600 and a country home called "The Jack O'Lantern" in New England by his uncle's will.
 The will provides that a future legacy will come to him if he lives in the estate for six months.
 Carr and his wife take up residence in the home, where all kinds of ghostly events take place to frighten them out.
 A group of guests arrive who were all disinherited relatives to his uncle, and they try to take over.
 They quickly make life miserable for the couple, who tolerate them and their unpleasantness only out of fear of losing the legacy.
 At last Harlan loses all patience and orders them from the house.
 Then, unexpectedly, the family lawyer informs the Carrs that having done exactly as their uncle had wished they would, they will be rewarded with the remainder of their uncle's money.